 Many employers accept applications from experienced tradespeople from around the world.
 But, the outlook for construction jobs in Canada varies depending on:

-- the province or territory where you expect to land
+- the province or territory where you expect to land, and

-So, you need to find out where jobs exists, or where there may be a surplus of jobs.
+You need to find out where jobs exist, or where there may be a surplus of jobs.
 Also, research the trends in the construction industry and what they will mean for you.
 For example, do you need to upgrade your skills, or obtain additional qualifications?

 To learn more about working in your trade in Canada, click on the links for information about wages, outlook, and requirements.
 The following are some of the trades jobs that are most needed in Canada.